ws-schultze/Homegrown/README.md

 ## Storage

-Setup storage in the project, then make a storage bucket, other than the default bucket, that will hold images for the project and apply the following rules to it:
+Setup storage in the project, then make a storage bucket other than the default bucket.
+This non default bucket will hold images for the project.
+Apply apply the following rules to it:

 ```javascript
 rules_version = '2';